ESS-render-3

 Hydrology

 The site is in Flood Zone 1, meaning it has a low probability of flooding from rivers and the sea.
-However, because the proposed development is greater than one hectare, the application must be supported by a Flood Risk Assessment to demonstrate that it will not present an increase in flood risk both on and off site.
-Planning guidance also requires major developments to include Sustainable Drainage Systems.
+The application was supported by a Flood Risk Assessment and Sustainable Drainage System strategy to ensure the development does not increase flood risk on or off the site.
+The drainage strategy relies on an attenuation-based approach to capture run-off and release it at a controlled rate.

 Noise